In this article we review why employment tribunals have risen and what you can do to protect your business.

-Recent statistics from the Ministry of Justice show that the number of claims made to employment tribunals has risen by a whopping 165% since the fees were scrapped.
+Recent statistics from the Ministry of Justice show that the number of claims made to employment tribunals has risen by a whopping 165% since tribunal fees were abolished in July 2017.

 The large increase in tribunal applications has resulted in huge backlogs with the number of outstanding cases in the first quarter of 2018 130% higher than the same period in 2017.
 In some parts of the U.K., tribunal dates for single day hearings are currently being set for 2020, and multi-day hearings for 2021.

-If you would like to discuss any HR needs and to see how we can support you in managing employment matters, please get in touch
+If you would like to discuss an HR issue or would like to see how we can support you in managing employment matters, please get in touch.